sgpfaff/sgpfaff.github.io/_projects/1_project.md

 <br>

 ### Stellar Shells
-Before moving forward, let's get some intuition for stellar shell formation and morphology.
-To start, consider the following setup: a dwarf galaxy (blue) merging with the dark matter halo of an elliptical galaxy on a radial trajectory (dashed blue).
-We refer to the smaller galaxy in this situation as the ***progenitor*** and the larger galaxy as the ***host***.
+Before moving forward, let's get some intuition for stellar shell formation and morphology in a conventional, static potential.
+Consider the following setup: a dwarf galaxy (blue) merging with the dark matter halo of an elliptical galaxy on a radial trajectory (dashed blue).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/galgraphic3.png" title="Figure 2" class="img-fluid rounded z-depth-1"%}
     </div>
 </div>
+ We refer to the smaller galaxy in this situation as the ***progenitor*** and the larger galaxy as the ***host***.
 The progenitor contains stars with different energies and angular momenta, both quantities that do not change through time with a static potential.
 First, the energy governs what the furthest point of the orbit is (apocenter) and how long it takes a star to go from one apocenter to another, $$T_{orbit}$$.

 Having a distribution of energy means that stars in the progenitor are progressing through there orbits at different speeds and they have different peak radii.
 As a result, the the progenitor will begin to spread along the radial direction.
 This is called *radial phase mixing*.
 Once the mixing has gone on for long enough, some stars may even begin to lap other stars.